workerholic/workerholic.github.io/_includes/story.md

 In the code above the date range would be delimited by having the earliest timestamp of the date range as the `minscore` and the latest timestamp as the `maxscore`.

-However, we ran into concurrency issues because we had to perform 3 separate operations, for which we could not guarantee the atomicity of this whole transaction: getting the count of jobs from Redis, removing the count from Redis and incrementing the count in our code and pushing the count back in Redis.
+However, we ran into concurrency issues because we had to perform 3 separate operations, for which we could not guarantee the atomicity of this whole transaction: getting the count of jobs from Redis, removing the count from Redis, incrementing the count in our code and pushing the count back in Redis.

 ##### Second Iteration